-Over 3,000 without power in Ascension Parish due to outage
+Power mostly restored in Ascension after outage likely caused by weather

 PORT VINCENT - The Entergy outage map showed 3,264 people were out of power in Ascension Parish early Monday morning.

 The map reported the outage started around 3 a.m.
 Monday.
-As of 4:30 a.m., power was expected to be restored around 6 a.m.
-Monday.
 Entergy officials said the outage was likely caused by more severe weather that rolled through the area.

 Trending News